Azure/azure-quickstart-templates/101-jenkins-with-SSH-public-key/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to host an instance of Jenkins on a DS1_v2 size Linux Ubuntu 14.04 LTS VM in Azure.
+For more information regarding this template and how it secures Jenkins on Azure, refer to http://aka.ms/secure-jenkins.

 ## A. Deploy Azure Jenkins VM
 1. Click "Deploy to Azure" button.
 If you haven't got an Azure subscription, it will guide you on how to signup for a free trial.